Answers to frequently asked questions

 In a nutshell: what is ROKPA?

 ROKPA is an international non-profit organisation active in Nepal, Zimbabwe and South Africa.
-For more than 38 years, we have been helping provide young people with an education, and supporting the destitute and the sick.
+For 40 years, we have been helping provide young people with an education, and supporting the destitute and the sick.
 We primarily work with volunteers in order to ensure that a large proportion of donated funds reaches those who need it most.
-Our headquarters are in Zurich, Switzerland and we are represented in 15 other countries.
+Our headquarters are in Zurich, Switzerland and we are represented in 14 other countries.
 ROKPA is the Tibetan word for “help” or “friend”.
 ROKPA has no political or religious affiliations.

 What are ROKPA’s core tasks and competencies?